The history of Japanese incense (kōdō) in Japan began approximately 1,400 years ago.

 Want to Learn More About Incense?

-If you’d like to dive deeper into the world of incense, why not try Kohgen’s incense correspondence course?
+If you’d like to dive deeper into the world of Japanese incense, why not try Kohgen’s incense correspondence course?

 Unlike regular in-store lessons, this course is perfect for those who prefer to study at their own pace or want to learn quietly and carefully at home.